Watershed Management Initiative (WMI)

 - Integrate point source regulatory programs, nonpoint source programs, and other resource management programs on a watershed basis to promote effectiveness and efficiency.

 - Give more emphasis to reducing the impact of nonpoint sources.

 In 1998, California developed and implemented the 1998 California Unified Watershed Assessment (UWA) in response to the Clean Water Action Plan released by President Bill Clinton on February 19, 1998.
 The UWA was a collaborative process between the State and the USEPA and was developed to guide allocation of new federal resources for watershed protection.
-The list below shows the watersheds in the Colorado River Basin Region and the United States Geological Survey (USGS) Cataloging Unit number, and links to the USEPA’s “Surf Your Watershed” information for the individual watersheds.
-The information contained on the Surf Your Watersheds Website is not necessarily accurate.
+The list below shows the watersheds in the Colorado River Basin Region and the United States Geological Survey (USGS) Cataloging Unit number, and links to the USEPA’s “How's My Waterway" information for the individual watersheds.
+The information contained on the How's My Waterway Website is not necessarily accurate.